moorepants/dissertation/_sources/davisbicycle.txt

    right side handlebar load.

 This graph shows that the bending moments and shear stresses can be of much larger magnitude than the steer torques.
-Misalignment of strain gages and thus sensor crosstalk are magnified by the differences in loads and need to be carefully accounted for.
+Misalignment of strain gages and the resulting sensor crosstalk are magnified by the differences in loads and need to be carefully accounted for.
 If the cross talk strains due to the bending moments are even 1% of the of the total strain due to the moments, that can still corrupt the steer torque measurement.

-These graphs also show that it if no loads are placed on the handlebars the entire portion of the steer tube/stem above the headset has no bending moments and no shear stress.
-This is the ideal place for a torque sensor, if one can eliminate the transfer of forces applied to the handlebars to the steer tube.
+This analisys also predicts that it if no loads are placed on the handlebars the entire portion of the steer tube/stem above the headset has no bending moments and no shear stress.
+This could be the ideal place for a torque sensor, if one can eliminate the transfer of forces applied to the handlebars to the steer tube.

-This lead me through several design ideas but utlimately to a design that isolates the steer torque sensor from the handlebar and fork loads with a zero backlash telescoping universal joint.
-I selected the Futek TF350 torque sensor with a +/- 11 nm range and the CSG-110 amplifier to measure torque.
+This lead me through several design ideas but utlimately to a design that isolates the steer torque sensor from the handlebar and fork loads with a zero backlash telescoping double universal joint.
+The idea solidified after thinking about an upside down tall bike I had created several years before.
+This bicycle's tall handlebar, to reach the high rider, was attached to the bicycle stem at the headset by a horizontal revolute joint which prevented the rider from applying a fore/aft moment to the handlebar extension, but the rider could still apply steer torques.
+My design exploited this odd feature by using a universal joint which could only transmit a torque about it's primary axis.
+The telescoping degree of freedom was added after Gilbert helped me realize it was needed.

 .. figure:: figures/davisbicycle/steer-torque-design.*
    :width: 5in